sethp-collab/RemoteResourceS3/README.md

 ![GitHub](https://img.shields.io/github/license/razee-io/RemoteResourceS3.svg?color=success)

 RemoteResourceS3 is a variant of RemoteResource.
-RemoteResource is the foundation for implementing continuous deployment with kapitan.
+RemoteResource is the foundation for implementing continuous deployment with razeedeploy.
 It retrieves and applies the configuration for all resources.
 RemoteResourceS3 extends that functionality by supporting authentication to object storage services that implement the S3 interfaces.

 ## Install